Joe Appiah: Biography

 His autobiography Joe Appiah: The Autobiography of an African Patriot was published in 1990.
 Kwame Anthony Appiah's In My Father's House: Africa in the Philosophy of Culture was inspired by his father's easy cosmopolitanism.

+His relationship with Peggy Cripps is said to be a major influence behind the film Guess Who's Coming to Dinner, which won two Academy Awards and two British Academy Film Awards.

-Joe Appiah died in Accra after an illness and was buried at the Tafo cemetery at Kumasi in the Ashanti Region of Ghana.
+Joe Appiah died in Accra on 8 July 1990, after an illness, and was buried at Tafo cemetery at Kumasi in the Ashanti Region.
 His widow would buy and occupy the adjacent plot after her death in 2006.
-His tomb was vandalised in 2008 by unknown persons.
+In 2008, Appiah's tomb was vandalised by unknown persons.